Do you live your life with passion and excitement?

 Have you wondered what it is that makes some people skip through life with so much zest and energy?

-Or would you rather just visit a funky chair hire place and sit around with a cheesy grin!?
+Or would you rather just sit on a funky chair all day long with a cheesy grin!?

 A while ago I featured on my blog John the walking minister.
 His story of finding his bliss truly resonated with my readers.